openstack-archive/fuel-docs/pages/operations/how-to-shutdown-cluster-ops.rst

 #.
 Wait several minutes and check the cluster state with *crm status* command.
    All Neutron agents including L3 and DHCP should be started.
-   L3 and DHCP agents should be running on the single node only, not necessarily on the same one.

 #.
 Restart all Openstack services.